-- Morality can be based upon the rationale to avoid harm. - Scientists generally agree on the basic moral standards.
-Moral disagreements often result from - → disagreement about the facts of a case, e.g., has the researcher really used information from reviewing a proposal for his own proposal? - → dissens on what standards to apply, e.g., should a competent scientist have known that the experiment posed significant risk of harm? - → disagreement on what counts as breaking a rule, e.g., does not reporting failed experiments count as deception?
+- Scientists generally agree on the basic standards.
+Moral disagreements often result from - → disagreement about the facts of a case, e.g., has the researcher really used information from reviewing a proposal for his own proposal? - → dissent on what standards to apply, e.g., should a competent scientist have known that the experiment posed significant risk of harm? - → disagreement on what counts as breaking a rule, e.g., does not reporting failed experiments count as deception?